 (12) Applications to stay or compel arbitration and affirm or disaffirm arbitration awards and related injunctive relief pursuant to CPLR Article 75 involving any of the foregoing enumerated commercial issues.

 Because there are specifically delineated rules which govern proceedings in the Commercial Division, it is imperative that counsel has the requisite familiarity and experience litigating within these particular confines.

-If you are in need of an experienced commercial litigation attorney, please contact us for a free consultation.
+If you are in need of an experienced commercial litigation attorney in Long Island, please contact us for a free consultation.

 SEND US A MESSAGE